JB Pritzker, Governor, State of Illinois

 A. If you have forgotten your password, you can easily reset it by clicking on the “Forgot Password” link on the Log In screen.
 You will be asked for your User ID, which is the e-mail address you used when you set up your Student Profile, and then you will be prompted to answer your challenge question .
 After correctly answering the question, you will be prompted to reset your password.

-Q. Will I receive notification of my Expected Family Contribution (EFC) and my eligibility for MAP from ISAC after I submit my Alternative Application for Illinois Financial Aid?
+Q. Will I receive notification of my Student Aid Index (SAI) and my eligibility for MAP from ISAC after I submit my Alternative Application for Illinois Financial Aid?

 Q. Where can I find my ISAC ID Number?